jemmy512/book-notes/linux/linux-proc.md

                 if (entity_is_task(se)) {
                     struct task_struct *donor = task_of(se);
                     struct task_struct *running = rq->curr;
-                    /* If se is a task, we account the time against the running
+                    /* charge the execution context rq->curr (ie: proxy/lock holder) execution
+                    * time to its sum_exec_runtime (so it's clear to userland the
-                    * task, as w/ proxy-exec they may not be the same. */ running->se.exec_start = now;
+                    * rq->curr task *is* running), as well as its thread group. */ running->se.exec_start = now;
                     running->se.sum_exec_runtime += delta_exec;

                     trace_sched_stat_runtime(running, delta_exec);
                     account_group_exec_runtime(running, delta_exec);

+                    /* we charge the rest of the time accounting (such a vruntime and cgroup accounting)
+                    * against the scheduler context(rq->donor) task,
-                    /* cgroup time is always accounted against the donor */ cgroup_account_cputime(donor, delta_exec);
+                    * because it is from that task that the time is being "donated". */ cgroup_account_cputime(donor, delta_exec);
                 } else {
                     /* If not task, account the time against donor se  */